steelx/steelx/README.md

 ## Hello! 🦀☕⚡
 I'm Ajinkya, I'm a Sr. Software Developer, passionate about technology. ([Resume!](https://docs.google.com/document/d/1yX3apzE2OtEC7bQcyJEcTvcsPHm4V2Tz2cnLZgOIbCY/edit#heading=h.z6ne0og04bp5))

-10+ years of experience in JavaScript Web Development, building applications for the cloud in the Service, Education and Fintech industry.
+Years of experience in JavaScript Web Development (and still learning), building applications for the cloud in the Service, Education and Fintech industry.
 I code in JavaScript, TypeScript, Dart and Rust.
 Also have Devops experience using Google Cloud Run, AWS and Docker

 *Bonus:* I'm a GameDev enthusiast.